-Poecilia reticulata, commonly known as Guppy fish belong to Poeciliidae family.
+Guppy fish commonly known as Poecilia reticulata belong to the Poeciliidae family.
 It is one of the most common tropical fish and one of the most popular aquarium fish.

-There are almost 300 varieties of guppy fish varying in size, tail shapes and colours but it is Poecilia reticulate, the common guppy, that is going to be discussed in detail here.
+There are almost 300 varieties of guppy fish varying in size, tail shapes, and colors but it is Poecilia reticulate, the common guppy, that is going to be discussed in detail here.

 Binomial name: Poecilia Reticulata

 Lifespan: 2-3 years

 The name of Guppy fish comes from Robert John Lechmere Guppy who found them in Trinidad in 1866.
 From there, it was taken to British Museum and named as GirardinusGuppii.